Potassium: potassium bromide

-The potassium in potassium bromide formally is in the oxidation state 1.
+The oxidation number of potassium in potassium bromide is 1.

 - Hill system formula: Br1K1

 - CAS registry number: [7758-02-3]